rinigus/pure-maps/maps/README.md

 * **`name`**: Name of the map source shown in listings.

+* **`profiles`**: List of profiles at which the map source should appear.
+Currently supported profiles are "offline", "online" and "mixed".
+For profiles that use some online server to pull the tiles from, it is recommended to set this property to `["mixed", "online"]`.

 * **`style_gui`**: JSON object that can be used to alter GUI elements in agreement with the used map style.
 For example, see OSM Scout night styles.
 For the list of available keys and their meaning, see